vasilismg/Attention_mechanism_translate_dates/README.md

 My own implementation of an LSTM encoder-decoder architecture **with** attention mechanism.
 I applied the architecture to translate dates from human readable format ("3 May 1979", "5 April 09") to machine readable format ("1979-05-03", "2009-04-05"), achieving accuracy of 80% on the testing set.
 ([Jupyter Notebook](https://nbviewer.jupyter.org/github/vgkortsas/Attention_enhanced_LSTM/blob/master/Attention_mechanism_translate_dates.ipynb))

+The project is based on the programming assignment of deeplearning.ai, course Sequence models, Neural machine translation with attention.
+It was implemented in Keras and I reimplemented it using TensorFlow 1.14.

 ### Encoder-decoder model without attention
 The encoder-decoder models **without** attention have the following challenges: